Slingshot broadband plans

-With Slingshot broadband, you can create a bundle to suit your household and choose to pay weekly, fortnightly or monthly.
+Create a broadband bundle to suit your household and choose to pay weekly, fortnightly or monthly.

 Is Slingshot broadband right for me?

-- What Slingshot offers: A variety of broadband plans with a range of optional add-ons.
+- What Slingshot offers: Copper and fibre broadband plans with a range of optional add-ons.

 - The highlights: Free family filter for the first year; choose a payment frequency that suits you.

 - Watch out for: Only offers fixed-term plans.

 Slingshot has been providing broadband to Kiwis since 2001 and was created to challenge the telco industry with fair prices and good old fashioned service.
 Its broadband plans are designed for ease of use, with flexible payment options and a range of add-ons to complete the ideal package for your household.

 When you sign up to Slingshot broadband, you can take advantage of monthly discounts if you also join Slingshot Power or Slingshot Mobile.

 Read on to find out more about Slingshot broadband compares with the competition.

 Types of plans offered by Slingshot